Write the things you want to remember

 One of the more exciting aspects of starting a family for me has been the thought of having someone to pass all of my stories on to.

 (*That category is the best thing on my blog, by the way.
 Much better than, say, this post, which – SPOILER ALERT – starts off OK, but then takes a dark detour through cancer wards and mysterious injuries.
-Honestly, I’d just go and read the Random Acts of Stupidity instead, if I were you: there are pirates and everything!)
+Honestly, I’d just go and read The Awkward Files instead, if I were you: there are pirates and everything!)

 (Yes, I know the baby probably won’t even care about all of my stupid stories, especially the ones about bathrooms.
 But at least I’ll have tried…)